This page continues the discussion of news vocabulary that began in Understanding the News in English.

-Most newspapers are printed in columns, so that several stories may sit on a page side by side, with the details of each story directly underneath its headline (the larger-print title to the article.)
+Most newspapers are printed in columns, (narrow lines of print) so that several stories may sit on a page side by side, with the details of each story directly underneath its headline (the larger-print title to the article.)

 The featured or lead article will be at the top of the page, often on the far left.
 It will have the largest headline and pictures to emphasize its importance.

 Editors are the people who make the decisions about the newspapers’ contents and layout.
 They highlight the story they think is most important or will interest readers the most.

 The editors not only decide which stories to feature on the front page, but also which stories deserve in-depth coverage and which should be brief.

 In the Op Ed section (opinion and editorial) they write editorials to discuss their perspectives on the important issues in the news.
 They give their thesis-- the main argument or idea they want to present, and then explain why they believe this and why it should matter (be important) to their readers.

 The Op Ed section is a way to separate opinion from fact, so people will know what parts of the paper are the owners' or editors’ views.
 Most newspapers make a real effort to keep news reporting in the rest of the paper free from bias.